Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

 ^^^^^^^^^^^^^^^^^^
 `DataParallel <https://pytorch.org/docs/stable/nn.html#torch.nn.DataParallel>`_ splits a batch across k GPUs.
 That is, if you have a batch of 32 and use dp with 2 gpus, each GPU will process 16 samples, after which the root node will aggregate the results.

+.. warning:: DP use is discouraged by PyTorch and Lightning.
+Use ddp which is more stable and at least 3x faster

 .. code-block:: python